mattansb/TBT/README.md

 # TBT

-This EEGLAB plugin allows for the automatic rejection and iterpolation of channels on an epoch-by-epoch basis.
+This EEGLAB plugin allows for the automatic rejection and interpolation of channels on an epoch-by-epoch basis.

-It also comes with an additional method for rejecting epochs - max-minus-min threshhold.
+It also comes with an additional method for rejecting epochs - max-minus-min threshold.

+## Downloading

+- You can download TBT through EEGLAB's data-processing extension GUI (_File > Manage EEGLAB Extensions > Data-Processing Extensions_).
+- Or as a `.zip` file from EEGLABS's servers [(TBT v1.5)](http://sccn.ucsd.edu/eeglab/plugins/TBT1.5.zip).
+- Or as a `.zip` file from the GitHub page [(TBT v1.5)](https://github.com/mattansb/TBT/releases).

 ## Using `pop_TBT`
 ### List of included functions
 - `eegplugin_TBT` - EEGLAB plugin function.
-- `tbt_bcr` - epoch-by-epoch channel iterpolation, based on any rejection method used by EEGLAB, or a manual cell-array listing which channels to iterpolate in which epochs.
+- `tbt_bcr` - epoch-by-epoch channel interpolation, based on any rejection method used by EEGLAB, or a manual cell-array listing which channels to interpolate in which epochs.
 - `pop_TBT` - call from EEGLAB menu of `tbt_bcr`.
 If no parameters are specified, pops a GUI window

 ### TBT GUI